FREQUENTLY ASKED QUESTIONS (FAQs) FOR ADVOCATES AND ATTORNEYS

 What is the National Disaster Legal Aid Advocacy Center and what purpose does it serve?

-The National Disaster Legal Aid Advocacy Center is an online resource developed by Pro Bono Net and in partnership with Lone Star Legal Aid to support public interest legal advocates helping communities recover, rebuild and grow resilience in the wake of disasters.
+The National Disaster Legal Aid Advocacy Center is a national online hub for attorneys and other legal advocates supporting or interested in supporting disaster legal aid efforts.
+It was developed by Pro Bono Net and in partnership with Lone Star Legal Aid.
+Our goal is to support public interest legal advocates helping communities recover, rebuild and grow resilience in the wake of disasters.
+Through the Advocacy Center, we aim to 1.) externalize the knowledge and support network of disaster relief legal advocates; 2.) provide specialized and curated resources related to disaster legal aid; and 3.) help centralize communication, collaboration, and connections for members.
 The Advocacy Center is a new feature of DisasterLegalAid.org, a national online clearinghouse dedicated to providing comprehensive and timely information on legal issues impacting communities hit by natural disasters.
 Membership is free and a list of active members can be found by clicking on the Members tab.

 I’m a legal aid staff attorney and we are expecting a disaster.
 Where do I start?